 So you’ve heard of matcha but what exactly is it?
 The bright green powder is all the rage at the moment and might be new to you, but it’s actually been around since the 12th century, hailing from Japan.

 There’s no doubt matcha looks pretty and tastes wonderful, but if you’re still confused about what’s in the powder, we’re here to explain.

 Matcha is made from tea leaves which are stone-ground until they turn into a green powder.
 This powder is sifted and whisked into hot water, creating a drink full of flavor.

 Where does Matcha come from?

 The best quality matcha comes from Japan and the majority of it is grown in the south end of the country.
-The different matcha flavours you get depend on which region the matcha is harvested in.
+The different matcha flavors you get depend on which region the matcha is harvested in.

-These days we might not think twice about getting a matcha latte to go from our favourite café, but in Japan matcha tea ceremonies are serious business.
+These days we might not think twice about getting a matcha latte to go from our favorite café, but in Japan matcha tea ceremonies are serious business.
 A formal matcha tea ceremony in Japan is called chanoyu and the focus is on how the matcha is prepared and served.